ranbirdaefler/Covid19-BERT/README.md

 > *Florian Ranbir Vaid Daelfer, Emilija Milanovic, Changchen Yu*
 > Bocconi University Deep Learning and Reinforcement Learning

 ## Additional files that were too big to push
 https://limewire.com/d/swG4V#Nu8ABipUhL

 This link leads to a download of the embeddings garnered via ProtBERT (as a .npy file) and the labels associated for classification.
-Additionally you can also find all the .fasta files (the ones from kaggle dataset) and the static embedding .npys files as well.
-I had to upload this seperately from github as they are too big to upload to github.
-If this link doesn't work please contact us v.i.a the methods you can find below and we will update it
+Additionally you can also find all the .fasta files (the ones from Kaggle) and the labels in CSV format.

 ## Overview

 This project systematically compares three approaches to representing SARS-CoV-2 spike protein sequences for the task of variant classification: